 Chirality is an asymmetry where an object is not identical to its mirror image.
 More specifically: there is no way using only rotations and translations to map it to its mirror image.
 A metachirality is a stronger form of chirality in which the symmetry group of the mirror image differs from the symmetry group of the original.

 Lion-Eating Poet in the Stone Den (Chinese: 施氏食獅史; pinyin: Shī-shì shí shī shǐ) is “a short narrative poem written in Classical Chinese that is composed of about 94 characters (depending on the specific version) in which every word is pronounced shi when read in present-day Standard Mandarin, with only the tones differing”.
+Wikipedia has a list of linguistic example sentences.

 Conway’s law: “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure”.
 Put another way: “The structure of any system designed by an organization is isomorphic to the structure of the organization”.